Art + Technology

 pushing boundaries in new fields

 The Midway is dedicated to the cross-pollination of creative outlets.
 Pushing the boundaries of new creation through technology is a burgeoning and exciting field.
 With more and more innovation happening at the intersection of art and technology, The Midway Gallery provides a space for artists to explore this field and an exhibition space to experiment in.
-We encourage collaboration across disciplines, pushing boundaries of art and emerging technologies and creating large-scale works to immerse & engage the public.
+We encourage collaboration across disciplines, and embrace the creation of large-scale works to immerse & engage the public.

 THe BiNary salons

-These artist salons are a place where artists who are working at the intersection of art + technology can come together to share ideas and practices.
+Our Binary Salons are a place where artists who are working at the intersection of art + technology can come together to share ideas and practices.
 These free & open to the public gatherings feature local and international artists who are pushing the boundaries of their process.
-These Binary Salons are for artists and by artists.
-Email us at Kelsey@themidwaysf.com if you have a specific artist you want to hear speak or if you want to present your latest work!
-Sign up for our newsletter to get updates about when the next salon is.
+The Binary Salons are for artists and by artists.

 Learn more about our Binary Salons & presenting artists here